atharva-bhange/auth-example/server/readme.md

     **401** : This user was not found.

+- **GET** `/api/v1/auth/google` : login with google.
+User is redirected to google website for login.
+User will be redirected to <FRONTEND_URL>/dashboard  on success and <FRONTEND_URL>/login on failure.
 ***
-> ## Note
+> ## Note:
-> Check for 500 status code errors which are errors on the server side.
+> Check for 500 status code errors which are errors on the server side should be handled on the client with some generic error.
 ### Generic Error Data
 ```json
 {